rackerlabs/docs-core-infra-user-guide/doc-inventory-referenceIDs.md

   use elements of its directory structure to construct a unique and descriptive ID.
   "servicenet" is a descriptive ID; "page01" is not.

+* If ID represents an anchor within the page rather than the page itself, begin with the ID for the page and append details to make it unique.

 ----